 Reliable Electric Generation

-Scalability is what makes our SMR technology well-suited to replace retiring coal-fired plants, many of which are between 300 MWe and 600 MWe in comparison to the 720 MWe that a 12-module NuScale plant can provide.
-This scalable design permits refueling of a single SMR, while the other 11 modules continue to provide 92% of the facility’s electrical output.
-NuScale estimates that the plant’s full power output will be available >95% of the time, making it one of the most reliable electric generation systems available.
+The scalable multi-module design of the NuScale power plant makes it suited to replace retiring coal-fired plants, many of which are between 300 MWe and 600 MWe.
+Modules operate independently and only one module is refueled at a time.
+In a 12-module NuScale plant, while a single module is refueled, the other 11 continue to provide 92% of the facility’s electrical output.
+NuScale estimates that the plant’s capacity factor will exceed 95% – making it one of the most reliable electric generation systems available.

 While many energy customers can tolerate minor fluctuations or interruptions in power, others require power 24 hours per day, 7 days per week, 365 days per year with a high level of reliability.
 A NuScale SMR plant can provide this sustained, dependable power to critical infrastructure, such as medical and defense facilities, digital data storage centers, and other industrial processes and mission critical installations.

 NuScale’s SMR technology includes unique capabilities, allowing it to vary its output as necessary to support system demand as capacity varies from intermittent generation.
 This feature is known as “load following”, and there are three means to change power output from a NuScale facility:

 - Dispatchable SMR modules: taking one or more reactors offline over a period of less than a day.

 - SMR Power Maneuverability: adjusting reactor power over a period of minutes/hours.

 - Turbine Bypass: bypassing turbine steam to the condenser over a period of seconds/minutes/hours.